canovalentina/maburro/README.md

-# maburro
+This is a Chrome extension, that adds a quote to Nicolas Maduro's name

-Chrome extension that adds a quote to any mention of Nicolas Maduro on a webpage
+Note: Quotes are in Spanish